 When my mother died in January 2015, despite the imperfections of our relationship and the fact she’d had dementia for over 10 years, I never felt more lonely.
 I gradually turned my attention to this possible project as a way of processing it all – picking up old poems, fragments of writing, memories, photos – and her legacy to me as embodied in her love for literature, culture and books.

-I am very excited about I Don’t Know and am enjoying meeting audiences and delivering it to library and other venues.
-Contact me if you’d like to know more or book it!
+I am very excited about I Don’t Know.
+Contact me if you’d like to know more or book it.

-Thank you to my employers at Calderdale Libraries for their help in the development of this project and for their wonderful on-going support.
+Thanks to my employers at Calderdale Libraries for their help developing and supporting this project.

 ‘Completely absorbing, entertaining and poignant.’

 ‘Very powerful performance.
 Loved the mixture of visual photos, music, props and story-telling.’

 ‘A wonderfully thoughtful, life-affirming, therapeutic, caring and compassionate portrayal of lives.’

 ‘You captured so beautifully and tenderly so much of what many of us go through with our parents.’

 Weds 23 May 7pm Oldham Library